Logitech MX Keys vs Apple Magic Keyboard 2026

 Two keyboards dominate the premium wireless productivity market in 2026 — and they represent fundamentally different philosophies about what a keyboard should do.
 The Logitech MX Keys vs Apple Magic Keyboard comparison isn’t just about typing feel or price.
 It’s about ecosystem, multi-device workflows, and whether you’re willing to pay Apple’s premium for seamless Mac integration or Logitech’s premium for cross-platform flexibility.
 After testing both keyboards extensively across Mac and Windows workflows, here is what actually works — and which keyboard wins for your specific situation.

-This guide is for Mac users, Windows users, and anyone who works across multiple devices and wants the best wireless productivity keyboard available without guessing.
+This guide is for Mac users, Windows users, and anyone who works across multiple devices and wants the best wireless productivity keyboard without guessing.
+If you’re also considering mechanical alternatives, our guide to the best mechanical keyboard under $100 covers options worth comparing alongside these two.

 The Logitech MX Keys wins for most people — multi-device support across three devices simultaneously, better key travel, backlighting, and USB-C charging make it the more practical keyboard for any workflow.
-The Apple Magic Keyboard wins specifically for Mac-only users who want seamless system integration and prefer the flatter, faster key travel that Apple’s scissor switches provide.
+The Apple Magic Keyboard wins specifically for Mac-only users who want seamless system integration, Touch ID authentication, and prefer the flatter, faster key travel that Apple’s scissor switches provide.

 The Core Difference Nobody Talks About